Frenzyritz13/wiehack2.0/README.md

 # wiehack2.0

+- This repository currently has demos and sample codes that I have tried, modified or will be building upon.

 ## Community Interaction Application

 Communities are a very important part of who we become in both personal and professional space.
 The people we interact with, the way we interact and how comfortable we are in a community determines how much we make out of it, and it also determines how effective community’s activities are.